-The laboratory uses a YSI 7000 enzymatic analyzer to measure glucose, glutamine, and lactate levels in cell culture media to determine cellular nutrient consumption rates.
+Our YSI 7000 enzymatic analyzer can measure glucose, glutamine, and lactate levels in cell culture media and is used to determine cellular nutrient consumption rates.

-We provide access to a variety of instrumentation and protocols for sample disruption, homogenization, and metabolite extraction from cells, tissue, blood plasma, and urine.
-A Gerstel MPS robotic system provides off-line derivatization and microscale solid phase extraction (SPE) chemistries.
+We provide access to a instrumentation and protocols for sample disruption and metabolite extraction from cells, cell culture media, tissue, serum/plasma, urine and fecal samples.
+A Gerstel multipurpose prep station is available for chemical derivatization.

-Two Agilent GC-MS systems with 5975 mass selective detectors are used for detection of chemically derivatized organic acids, amino acids, fatty acid methyl esters, and short chain fatty acids.
+Two Agilent GC-MS systems with 5975 mass selective detectors are used to measure derivatized organic acids, amino acids, fatty acid methyl esters and short chain fatty acids.
 Methods are available for both relative and absolute quantitation.

 Our Agilent 6230 time-of-flight (TOF) LC-MS instrument is used for the relative quantitation of polar metabolites from cells, plasma and tissue extracts.
 Dedicated chromatography methods are used for distinct classes of metabolites, based upon their chemical characteristics.
 Dual Agilent 1290 high-pressure HPLC pumps allow sequential analysis by both reverse phase (RP) and aqueous normal phase (ANP) or HILIC chromatographic methods.
 A Thermo Vantage triple quadrupole LC-MS system with MayLab column switcher is also available for the targeted quantitation including AcylCoA profiling and the measurement of modified DNA bases such as methylcytosine and hydroxymethylcytosine.